Study in Canada vs Australia - Which is better?

 • Health and character criteria

 You will also need to complete an Australian student visa application form, pay the visa application fee, and perhaps attend an interview.
-With the Student Visa (subclass 500 visa), you can live, work (find our about the salaries in Canada vs Australia) and study in Australia for up to five years, according to the timeframe of your course.
+With the Student Visa (subclass 500 visa), you can live, work) and study in Australia for up to five years, according to the timeframe of your course.
 Most applications can take about a month to process.
 Once the student visa is approved, you can enter Australia up to three months before classes start.

 Location

 Perhaps a major factor for many students looking to choose a university abroad is geography.
-Many international students love the idea of settling in Canada because of easier flight access to other countries.
-However, many may find Australia too far to travel to.
+Many international students love settling in Canada because of easier flight access to other countries.
+Many may find Australia too far to travel to.

 Canada or Australia?